Island Yacht Club: History

 Only qualified and proven sailors were to be allowed to fly the IYC burgee.
 Training was mandatory.
 A Disciplinary Committee was established under the chairmanship of the Sailing Master with power to penalize, fine or expel members who did not conform with government regulations or any regulations that the club might, from time to time, see fit to pass.
 With Johnny Bussin responsible for seamanship instruction, Bunny Willinsky sharing his knowledge of boat handling and safety at sea and Irving Gould in charge of navigation and chart work, all members were expected to become qualified skippers so that they would not injure themselves or embarrass the rest of the members or the club.
 In addition to "fostering sportsmanship and seamanship among Jewish youth and its members", the club was to provide "social facilities to all visiting yachtsmen" and to "foster a better understanding between Jewish and Gentile yachtsmen".
 The first Commodore of the Island Yacht Club and a major force for the growth of the club was Dr. Bunny Willinsky.
 Membership peaked at 350 in the 1970s and has steadily dropped since then.

 The fundamental issue of whether or not it was to be an exclusively "Jewish yacht club" was addressed and decided quickly.
 Notwithstanding the way that others had treated them, the answer from the founders was a principled and emphatic "no".
 At a meeting on February 4, 1952 "upon motion regularly made and seconded, it was unanimously decided that all applications for membership from persons of other than the Jewish faith would be given the same consideration as all other applications."
 This was a first for private clubs in Toronto and a policy that continues to this day.

 The clubhouse was built in 2006 to replace the original clubhouse, which burned down in June 2004.
-The original clubhouse housed the formal dining room, bar, cafeteria style snack bar, where Friday nights were movie night; men's and ladies' locker rooms with saunas and lounges, the Junior Club where young sailors and children of members could relax with their peers and the Sailor's Lounge where you could often find members playing cards or relaxing, either inside the lounge, or outside on the deck.
+The original clubhouse housed the formal dining room, bar, and cafeteria-style snack bar, where Friday nights were movie night; men's and ladies' locker rooms with saunas and lounges, the Junior Club where young sailors and children of members could relax with their peers and the Sailor's Lounge where you could often find members playing cards or relaxing, either inside the lounge or outside on the deck.
 Although some of these activities have been discontinued (e.g., movie night) there is an active youth program that helps cement the club as a family-oriented facility.
-Other adult activities include Weekday Mah Jong, tennis tournaments, adult sail, canoeing and kayaking.
+Other adult activities include Weekday Mah Jong, tennis tournaments, adult sail, canoeing, and kayaking.